zalky/cues/doc/Messaging-Semantics.md

 5. Open a document transaction on the output queue

 6. Get the index of the potential write, add this to the attempt map.
-Also add the hash of the snapshot map in the attempt map
+Also add the hash of the snapshot map in the attempt map:

    ```clj
    {:q/type              :q.type.try/attempt